TrustingInekwe/Machine-learning-539/README.md

 <h4> Step 2: Data Pre-processing: </h4>
 <p align="justify"> Our data processing involved three steps namely:</p>

 <h5>i.
-Checking for missing or NaN values</h5>
+Checking for missing or NaN values and removal of unimportant features</h5>
-<p align="justify">As a first step in our data processing, we looked for Nan values of which we didn't find any.
+<p align="justify">As a first step in our data processing, we removed the id column because it didn't give us any information.
+We also looked for Nan values of which we didn't find any.
 We had a dataset that was complete and numeric</p>

 <h5>ii.
 Checking if our dataset is balanced</h5>
 <p align="justify">Secondly, we checked to see if our dataset was balanced.
 Our dataset had a Positive to Negative ratio of 34979 to 35021 indicating an almost balanced dataset. </p>